 - Research, education and innovation: "German companies and research institutions play a pioneering role in hydrogen and other PtX technologies […] We focus on research funding for key technologies and new approaches along the entire hydrogen chain: from production, storage, transport and distribution to application."
 The aim is to turn laboratory innovations into industrial-scale applications faster.

 A committee of state secretaries of affected ministries will ensure implementation of the strategy.
-In addition, the government will establish a national hydrogen council made up of 25 representatives from business, science, and civil society that will support the state secretary committee.
+In addition, the government will establish a national hydrogen council made up of 25 representatives from business, science, and civil society that will support the state secretary committee [find a list of members here].

 The government will also establish a hydrogen coordination centre to support ministries and the hydrogen council, and to monitor progress in a yearly report.
 Every three years, a more expensive report will evaluate the strategy and the action plan (see below) in its entirety, and propose improvements to ensure a permanent adaption to market developments, and achieving the targets.
 A new working group will be set up to ensure smooth cooperation between the federal level and Germany's states.